 - Students must be in good academic standing with a grade point average of at least 2.2 to participate in an externship.

 - Students must successfully complete all required first-year, first-semester courses or be currently enrolled in all required first-year, second-semester courses.

 - Students participating in the Externship Program at a government agency, judicial or non-profit placement are subject to the Georgia Student Practice Rule.
 They must complete the Law Student Certification and Oath when they accept an externship.
 The law school will certify the student to the Office of Bar Admissions, which will assign the student a registration number.

 - Some externships require 3L status because students will represent clients in court.
 Many (not all) of the criminal prosecution externships include this requirement.

 - Several externships, particularly those in federal agencies, require a security clearance before a student can begin.

-- Students who need clearance to perform legal work, but have not secured it– within two weeks of their start date in the fall and spring and within one week of their start date in the summer– will have to drop their externship.
+- Students who need clearance to perform legal work, but have not secured it-- within two weeks of their start date in the fall and spring and within one week of their start date in the summer-- will have to withdraw from their externship.